amirahnasihah/hashnode-blog-posts/cl85h08z10afj2inv0wh39xyn.md

  );
 ```

-Look the differences on the `onClick` in first method and second method.
-On the second method, we removed the `toggle` function and used an anonymous arrow function.
+Look at the differences between the `onClick` first method and the second method.
+In the second method, we removed the `toggle` function and used an anonymous arrow function.

 ## Second Method (Anonymous Arrow Function)